Xero TerraFlex II Black

 - Works great with Pedag met pads and Naboso insoles

 To get the most out of your Xero TerraFlex II shoes, the manufacturer recommends that you order your normal US shoe size.
-For example, if you normally wear a men's US size 11 shoe, consider ordering an 11 in the Xero TerraFlex II.
+HOWEVER, because we recommend that women order the men's version of this shoe (to achieve the greatest possible toe box width), simply adjust the sizing down by 1.5 to determine the comparable size in the men's version.
+For example, if you normally wear a women's US size 8 shoe, consider ordering a 6.5 in the men's Xero TerraFlex II instead.

 If you're on the fence about what size to order, consider ordering both sizes and then simply return the size that doesn't fit as well for a refund.
 If you have concerns about sizing, feel free to contact us or Xero customer service.